 “It consisted of a short jacket, pantaloons, and a round hat, with a handkerchief worn sailor-fashion, loose round the neck, with the ends long and hanging down, the shirt collar seen above … the hair cut short without powder, a la Titus, and shoes tied with strings.”

-SOUBRETTE or WAITING MAID (of Louis XV’s time) – Wears a pretty poudré short dress, generally a quilted skirt, cap, and muslin apron.
+SOUBRETTE or WAITING MAID (of Louis XV’s time) – Among the French masquerade ball costumes that people wore was the pretty poudré short dress, generally a quilted skirt, cap, and muslin apron.
 Example: Rose-colored quilted petticoat; blue satin tunic; black velvet low bodice laced up the front with blue and bordered with lace; muslin apron trimmed with lace; small lace cap with wild roses; gold ornaments; high-heeled shoes, and pink and white stockings.

 TRENITZ INCROYABLE COSTUME – High-waisted pants, fastened above the ankle.
 Short-waisted vest, and coat of striped silk.
 The coat is made with very long tails, lined red silk, and revers faced to match.
 Belt, suspending watch and eyeglass.
 Large muslin cravat, cuffs and coat facings.
 Low buckle shoes.